Last updated on August 31st, 2022 at 07:34 pm

 6. Digital photo album – if you prefer to use technology to create things, how about uploading family photos to a PowerPoint and sharing it with your Mom; you can make it as animated as you like

-I really hope that these ideas have helped with planning Mother’s Day in 2021.
+I really hope that these Mother’s Day gift ideas have helped.
 If you have any more wonderful ideas, feel free to share them in the comments below.
 I’d love to know about how you treasure your Queen.

 And… For anyone wondering, here’s my koala bear which is clearly a work of art!!